ethan-berman/student-alcohol/bella/index.md

 ### Alcohol consumption vs. legal drinking age
 {% include_relative Visualization/age.html %}

+Does alcohol consumption increase as countries has lower legal drinking age?
+It seems like that European region has the lowest average legal drinking age and has highest alcohol consumption per capita.
+However, we see that there is not a distinct relationship between legal drinking age and alcohol consumption.

 ### Alcohol consumption by sex
 {% include_relative Visualization/gender.html %}